-Psychiatric Service Dog for Bipolar Disorder in Michigan
+Psychiatric Service Dog for Bipolar Disorder — ADA Task Training Guide

-Bipolar I and bipolar II disorder substantially limit daily activities and qualify for a Psychiatric Service Dog under the ADA in Michigan.
+Bipolar I and bipolar II disorder substantially limit daily activities and qualify for a Psychiatric Service Dog under the ADA.
 Tasks focused on episode detection, medication reminders, and crisis interruption are fully ADA-recognized.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |